Transfer and Delegation - Privacy Notice

 How long do we keep your information for?

 We only keep your personal information for the minimum amount of time necessary.
 Sometimes this time period is set out in the law, but in most cases it is based on our business need.
-Applications that do lead to a successful transfer or delegation of management powers of Scottish Crown Estate assets, will be held for the term of the agreement.
+Applications that do lead to a successful transfer or delegation of management Scottish Crown Estate assets, will be held for the term of the agreement.

 Applications that do not lead to a transfer or delegation will be held for 3 years.